 Here is how I have designed my current skincare regime.
 I’d love to hear about yours in the comments below.
 Do tell.

 The first step to glowing skin is cleaning the skin without disrupting the skin’s integrity.
 Skin that looks radiant reflects light and has a smooth texture.
-Stripping the skin of its natural oils with aggressive acids, alcohols, and exfoliants is not the solution.
+Stripping the skin of its natural oils with aggressive acids, alcohols, and exfoliants are not the solution.
 In fact, it may be part of the problem:

 …they interact with the skin’s bonds to peel the surface and/or specifically dry out as much oil as possible.
 This approach does clean the surface well but causes inflammation and encourages excess exposure of the skin’s lower layers to the environment, allowing for premature ageing.